 Sources of the Do Enough Myth

 Explained in this way, the Do Enough Myth sounds extreme, unrealistic, and even ridiculous.
-As extreme as this myth sounds, I believe the Do Enough Myth is everywhere in our culture, and it is disguised in subtle, covert and even often seemingly-noble disguises so that is often hard to detect.
+But as extreme as it sounds, I believe the Do Enough Myth is everywhere in our culture, and it is disguised in subtle, covert and even often seemingly-noble disguises so that is often hard to detect.
 Here are some of the most common ways we hear the Do Enough Myth:

 Manipulative advertisers suggest to us that we are ugly, unattractive, smell badly, and wear weird clothes, and that if we just buy enough of their product, we will finally be acceptable.

-Toxic and unhealthy elements of the Protestant work ethic tells us that if we are rich, it is a sign that we have good character, and God favors us (we are one of the “in” crowd).
-On the flip side of this, if we are poor, it is because we are lazy or struggle, we have bad character, God is not pleased with us, we must get our act together before we are worthy of love.
+Irrational and unhealthy elements of the Protestant work ethic tells us that if we are rich, it is a sign that we have good character, and God favors us.
+On the flip side of this, if we are poor, it is because we are lazy or struggle, we have bad character.
+Or it is because God is not pleased with us, and so we must get our act together before we are worthy of love.

-Patriarchy suggests to women that maleness and male qualities are the best, most perfect, most desirable qualities and that women only have value in reference to men.
-This means, women must be beautiful enough, womanly enough, and useful to men enough—and not too emotional, weak, or otherwise feminine–or they are not valuable.
+Patriarchy suggests to women that maleness and male qualities are the best, most perfect, most desirable qualities.
+It suggests that women only have value in reference to men.
+This means, women must be beautiful enough, womanly enough, and useful to men enough.
+Adn they must not too emotional, weak, or otherwise feminine–or they are not valuable.

 Patriarchy also tells men that they must be masculine enough to be worthy of love and value.
 (Both men and women receive these messages all the time in statements or insults like “Don’t be a pussy.”)